centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 /usr/share/centreon-ha/bin/mysql-sync-bigdb.sh
 ```

-Like as previous execution of this sript, verify if LVM Snapshot is correctly deleted and Mysql Slave restarted
+As for the previous execution of this script, verify if LVM Snapshot is correctly deleted and the MySQL Slave restarted

 ```text
 Umount and Delete LVM snapshot